cheshrkat/buttondivtutorial/readme.md

 The tutorial runs through a modified version of the build I described at A11y Camp 2019, in my talk "Clickable DIVs and Other Icebergs".
 You can view the talk at https://www.youtube.com/watch?v=VxoiHb4aqXg but it's not required to complete the tutorial.
 Note that some technical details have changed since the talk.

 > **Note**
-> If you find any problems or mistakes in this tutorial, please log an issue or ping me at [mastodon.social/@200ok](https://mastodon.social/@200ok)
+> If you encounter any problems or mistakes in this tutorial, please [log an issue](https://github.com/cheshrkat/buttondivtutorial/issues).

 ## Prerequisite knowledge